 If you’ve been going with the popular advice about taking vitamin D (that is not without controversy I might add), but you still feel like crap, it’s probably a good time to start understanding your body.
 Start learning about your body so you can supplement it right, and correct your mineral imbalances—not just follow the latest supplement trend without working with your health professional and monitoring the effects of your supplementation.
 Hair analysis is my favorite tool to address your mineral deficiencies and excesses.
 You can learn more about all the other data it gives you on the interworking of your body here.

 By testing, we can know exactly what you need to get things back in balance, instead of just playing more of the “guessing game” or following conventional blanket advice that doesn’t actually always work out.

 Ready to find out your mineral levels?

-Enter your email below to learn all about the best way to understand your own mineral levels with hair analysis.
+Get started with hair analysis right away by checking out here or enter your email below to learn all about the best way to understand your own mineral levels with hair analysis.